jinyus/dart_beacon/lints/README.md

 ## Overview

 This is the liniting package for [state_beacon](https://pub.dev/packages/state_beacon).
-It provides a set of lints rules to help you write better code and avoid some of its [pitfalls](https://pub.dev/packages/state_beacon#pitfalls).
+It provides a set of lint rules to help you write better code and avoid some of its [pitfalls](https://pub.dev/packages/state_beacon#pitfalls).

 ## Installation